testinprod-io/op-erigon/README.md

 ## Thanks
 - Erigon team for building this amazing, super fast, and cutting-edge efficient client.
-- Willian for building awesome open-sourced block explorer, Otterscan.
+- Willian for building an awesome open-sourced block explorer, Otterscan.
-- Optimism Collective and OP Labs for huge supports, and buliding this amazing technology stack.
+- Optimism Collective and OP Labs for the huge support and for building this amazing technology stack.
 - Kelvin and Proto for guiding and helping us a lot.
 Also, forkdiff is amazing.
 - and Ethereum ❤️